Alexluu13/P5_E-commerce-front-fraises/README.md

-# projet-collectif---front-fraises
+# P5_e-commerce-front_fraises

 Frontend part with Julie D, Assetou, Faris and Alex.
+Then switch with Julie B, Mehmet, Juanita, Clémentine and Délhia.

+- Ce projet collectif à pour but de nous faire travailler sur un projet from scratch

 # Transition for the backend team: